wvlet/airframe/airframe-http/README.md

 ## Starting A Finagle HTTP Server

-To start a server, create a finagle server design with `newFinagleServerDesign(router, port)`:
+To start a server, create a finagle server configuration with Finagle.server, and
 ```scala
 import wvlet.airframe._
 import wvlet.airframe.http.finagle._